ITWM-TVFS/Ensight4Matlab/README.md

 Ensight4Matlab let's you read, process, and write files in EnSight Case Gold format from your C++ or MATLAB&reg; code.

 <img align="right" src="images/ensightviewer_velocity_small.png">
-The Ensight format is used to save CFD and CAE data and widely supported by many software tools.
-The format is specified by CEI software, Inc., see http://www.ceisoftware.com for more details.
+The Ensight Gold format represents a 3D mesh and variable fields defined over the domain of this mesh.
+The mesh and/or variables may be either static in time or time-varying.
+The Ensight Gold format is used to save e.g. CFD and CAE data, and widely supported by many software tools.
+It is specified by CEI software, Inc., see http://www.ceisoftware.com for more details.
 This packages provides a C++ based library which you can directly link (statically or dynamically) to your application.
 Additionally, it provides a language binding for MATLAB to easily use the C++ library in your MATLAB scripts.